AdobeDocs/journey-optimizer.nl-NL/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Wanneer u de inhoud bijwerkt of een ander testprofiel of andere behandeling selecteert, wordt de voorbeeldkoppeling automatisch vernieuwd.
+   Wanneer u de inhoud bijwerkt of een ander testprofiel of andere behandeling selecteert, wordt de voorbeeldkoppeling automatisch vernieuwd.
 U kunt de koppeling naar verschillende tabbladen voor browsers kopiëren en de ervaringen vergelijken.